evonbit/bitcoin-native-systems/Natcats/01-natcats-whitepaper.md

 ---

 ## Abstract
 Natcats are collectible digital cats produced by the Bitcoin blockchain.
 A Natcat is produced when specific patterns are generated within a Bitcoin block’s Bits field, with the data properties for the block determining the cat’s unique traits.
-All Natcats systems are deployed on-chain via Bitcoin Ordinals, ensuring autonomous production for more than a century to come.
-New cats are distributed automatically to Natcats holders as a P2P yield.
+All Natcats systems are deployed on-chain via Bitcoin Ordinals, enabling autonomous production for up to 150+ years.
+New cats are distributed automatically to Natcats holders.

 ---